 When you delete something, it'll be gone for both parties.

 An account owner can export pings on the account.
 There's an option to export all ping conversation between anyone that has ever been a part of the account, as well as the option to export specific conversations.

 Pings are private conversations so exporting (and reading) these conversations may be a breach of trust.
 We suggest only exporting pings in extraordinary circumstances or when required to do so by court order.

-To export pings on the account, click on Home, then on Adminland, then on Export data from this account.
-There will be a link there to export pings:
+To export pings on the account, click Home, then Adminland, then Export data from this account.
+There will be a link there to export Pings: